Five Flavours of Chinese Herbs

 The five flavours of Chinese herbs or Wu Wei refer to the five different tastes: pungent (aromatic), sweet, sour, bitter and salty.
 They are related to the clinical actions of Chinese herbs and there is little difference bewteen the five flavours of Chinese herbs and the flavours normally perceived by the tongue.

-The actions of Chinese medicinal herbs vary depending upon their associated flavour and they can be classified as follows.
+The actions of Chinese medicinal herbs vary depending upon their associated flavour and the five flavours of Chinese herbs can be classified as follows.

 Sweet medicinal herbs have the actions of nourishing, harmonising and moistening.
-They are generally indicated for deficiency syndromes, disharmony between spleen and stomach, some pain syndromes, constipation due to heat in the intestines and cough due to lung-heat etc. Huang Qi (Radix Astragali) and Shu Di Huang (Rhizoma Rehmanniae Preparata) are nourishing, Gan Cao (Radix Glycyrrhizae) can relieve spasms and pain, whilst Feng Mi (Mel) can moisten the intestine and promote purgation.
+They are generally indicated for deficiency syndromes, disharmony between Spleen and Stomach, some pain syndromes, constipation due to Heat in the intestines and cough due to Lung-Heat etc. Huang Qi (Radix Astragali) and Shu Di Huang (Rhizoma Rehmanniae Preparata) are nourishing, Gan Cao (Radix Glycyrrhizae) can relieve spasms and pain, whilst Feng Mi (Honey) can moisten the intestine and promote purgation.

 Chinese medicinal herbs with a sour flavour have absorbing, consolidating and astringent actions.
 They are commonly used to treat incessant sweating, chronic cough, chronic diarrhoea, spermatorrhoea, enuresis, prolonged metrorrhagia, metrostaxis and leukorrhoea caused by loss of essence due to qi deficiency.
 For example, Wu Mei (Fructus Mume) and Wu Wei Zi (Fructus Schisandrae) are used to relieve cough and diarrhoea, while Shan Zhu Yu (Fructus Corni) and Jin Ying Zi (Fructus Rosae Laevigatae) are used to relieve emission and enuresis.